How Do You Know If You Can Trust A Medical Malpractice Attorney in DC?

 It seems like almost every attorney advertises for medical malpractice cases in D.C., Maryland and Virginia.
+There are a lot of fish in this ocean.

 Not many.
 Here's how you find a D.C. medical malpractice lawyer you can trust.
 First, don't believe all the T.V. commercials you see.
 Many of those ads target cases they cannot handle and will ultimately refer them to another law firm.